Australia openers frustrate England before rain

 Mark Wood was held back, perhaps in the hope of some reverse swing.
 When he was finally used in the 33rd over, it energised the crowd, still even Wood could not find the breakthrough.

-Perhaps England's biggest threat came from the turn found by Joe Root, who could not hide his disappointment when three boundaries leaked from what turned out to be his final over.
+Perhaps England's biggest threat came from the turn found by Joe Root, who could not hide his disappointment when three boundaries leaked from his final over.

 Warner and Khawaja give Australia hope